Chelsea members hold up the 2025 FIFA Club World Cup trophy - Photo: REUTERS

 Boehly's risky gamble

-For over a year, Chelsea have been under immense pressure from the Financial Fair Play Regulations - something they have been punished for in the past.
+For over a year, Chelsea have been under immense pressure from Financial Fair Play regulations - something they have been punished for in the past.
 You don't need to be a financial expert to see how much Chelsea has lost when investment has not matched performance.

 Last summer, the club’s owners resorted to a number of tricks to help Chelsea escape financial fair play sanctions, including selling the group’s hotels and the women’s team to another company within the parent group.

-But to truly revive Chelsea, they must rely on results on the pitch.
+But for Chelsea to truly revive, they must rely on their achievements on the pitch.
 And Boehly and his team have been lucky.
-A place in the 2025 FIFA Club World Cup - which comes from winning the Champions League in 2021 - was a surprise gift from his predecessor Roman Abramovich.
-This summer, Chelsea arrived in the United States with a comfortable mindset after securing a Champions League spot.
+A ticket to the 2025 FIFA Club World Cup - which comes from winning the Champions League in 2021 - is a hidden surprise that his predecessor Roman Abramovich has given Boehly.
+This summer, Chelsea arrived in the US with a comfortable mindset after securing a Champions League ticket.
 Fans just hope Chelsea go far in the tournament, to reap the big prize money.

-As usual, every time they are underestimated, Chelsea explodes unexpectedly.
-They are even significantly assisted by luck when the strong opponents in the group are eliminated early (like Man City, Inter Milan).
+As usual, every time they are underestimated, Chelsea explodes even more unexpectedly.
+They are even significantly assisted by the element of luck when the powerful opponents in the bracket are eliminated early (like Man City, Inter Milan).

-After all, the gamble that billionaire Boehly and his investment team have put into Chelsea over the past three years has begun to pay off.
-Winning the first expanded FIFA Club World Cup not only brought fame and brand recognition, but also a direct bonus of more than 100 million euros.
+After all, the gamble that billionaire Boehly and his investment team have made on Chelsea over the past three years has begun to pay off.
+The first expanded FIFA Club World Cup championship not only brought in reputation and brand, but also a direct bonus of more than 100 million euros.

 After so much giving, Chelsea are now starting to score.
 And an empire is on the rise.